golovach-ivan/Correct-by-Construction/rholang-formal-verification/Type-System/behavioral/Type-Systems-for-Deadlock-Freedom.md

 #### Capability level
 Intuitively, the capability level of an action denotes the degree of the guarantee for the success of the action.

-The capability level *tc* means that the success of an output on the channel is guaranteed by a corresponding input action with an obligation level of less than or equal to *tc*.
-In other words, some process has an obligation of level less than or equal to *tc* to use the channel for input.
+The capability level *t<sub>c</sub>* means that the success of an output on the channel is guaranteed by a corresponding input action with an obligation level of less than or equal to *t<sub>c</sub>*.
+In other words, some process has an obligation of level less than or equal to *t<sub>c</sub>* to use the channel for input.

 If the capability level is ∞, the success of the action is not guaranteed.